All Episodes

 What the hell do I do in the meantime?

-So I wrote back, I said celebrate.
+So I wrote back, I said, celebrate.

-He wrote back will do.
+He wrote back, will do.

 I mean, you can celebrate in a lot of ways in six months.

-I didn't know that law existed in um in Virginia.
+I didn't know that law existed in Virginia, six months of celibacy during a divorce.

 I don't know how they enforce it.